DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Experimental Results

 With respect to the evaluation metrics, the ED task was assessed using accuracy, both micro and macro-averaged across all entity types.
-However, end-to-end EL is evaluated with micro-averaged precision, recall, and F1.
+For this setting, accuracy was preferred over precision, recall and F-1 for the fact that spans fed to the bi-encoder are taken from the ground-truth annotation.
+However, end-to-end EL is evaluated with micro-averaged precision, recall, and F-1 since some entities may be missed or falsely recognized in the NER step.
 For end-to-end EL, metrics are computed in two settings: \textit{exact} and \textit{fuzzy}.
 Both approaches require that the predicted entity identifier matches the entity in the ground truth, but they differ in how they handle mention detection.
-The exact matching criterion considers a detected mention as correct only when the detected tokens perfectly align with the ground truth, while the fuzzy matching criterion allows for partial overlaps between the predicted and ground truth tokens.
+The exact matching criterion considers a detected mention as correct only when the detected tokens perfectly align with the ground truth, while the fuzzy matching criterion allows for partial overlaps between the predicted and ground truth tokens with a minimum overlap of one token.

-Finally, in order to gain insight on the explainability of DELICATE and the interpretability of its results with respect to other ED models, we carried an explainability analysis on models' features and a correlation test between entity scores and ground truth annotations.
+Finally, in order to gain insights on the explainability of DELICATE and the interpretability of its results with respect to other ED models, we carried an explainability analysis on models' features and a correlation test between entity scores and ground truth annotations.
 More specifically, we carried a permutation test to investigate feature relevance for classifying positive and negative candidates during re-ranking.
 For analysing the interpretability of DELICATE's scores, we carried a point-biserial correlation test to analyse the relation between predictions' scores of each candidate entity and their correctness.
 All the experiments were conducted on a Dell7920 machine equipped with an Nvidia RTX A6000 GPU.